said-ali/iterable_orm/README.rst

 .. code:: python

     from iterable_orm import QuerySet
-    Accounts = [ A list of account objects that have attrubtes such as name, email, age, gender ect ] manager = Queryset(Accounts)
+    Accounts = [ A list of account objects that have attribute such as name, email, age, gender ect ] manager = Queryset(Accounts)